 KRS 156.160; KRS 156.502

 KRS 158.836; KRS 158.838

+Kentucky Department of Education Health Services Reference Guide (HSRG)

 Related Policies:

 09.21; 09.22; 09.2241

 legal: hb 1 amends KRS 620.146 requiring that when the cabinet for health and family services is awarded custody of an abused, neglected, or dependent child, it must notify the Principal, or any Assistant Principal, and DPP of the names of persons authorized to contact or remove the child from school grounds. the notification shall be provided by the Cabinet by written notice via email or fax.